ecussler/bakers-quizen/README.md

 - Use of local storage.
 - Responsive classes for correct/incorrect answers.

 I had a more difficult time with this project and it is far from perfect.
-I learned quite a bit building the quiz and looking at it now, I would definitely change a couple of things in my initial startup to make things easier later on.
-I'm glad I stuck with my initial code but I'm hoping to revisit this topic when I get more reps with JavaScript and Web APIs under my belt.
+I learned quite a lot building this quiz and looking at it now, I would definitely change a couple of things in my initial startup to make things easier.
+I'm glad I stuck with my initial code and I've still got some bugs with my TRY AGAIN function but I'm hoping to revisit this topic when I get more reps with JavaScript and Web APIs under my belt.

 ## Installation